-FIGURE 13.
-THE PATTERN-DRIVEN NBI (IN RED) WITHIN THE SEMIOTICS SDN CONTROLLER'S PATTERN MODULE
+FIGURE 12 THE PATTERN-DRIVEN NBI (IN RED) WITHIN THE SEMIOTICS SDN CONTROLLER'S PATTERN MODULE

 As mentioned in D4.1, patterns can be used as an instrument for modifying and verifying the topology of SDN networks, at runtime.
 At runtime, an existing SDN network design (topology) and the required SPDI properties are provided, and patterns are applied to reconfigure the network according to the specified constraints.
-The controller is then in charge of analysing the applied pattern and ensuring that the pattern invariants are satisfied.
+The controller is then in charge of analyzing the applied pattern and ensuring that the pattern invariants are satisfied.
 The analysis is based on checking if the state of the network configuration matches totally or partly the specified rule objective with corresponding constraints.
 When a network that matches and embeds an SDN pattern does not satisfy the required property, the pattern may be used to substitute, add or remove an existing configuration in order to satisfy the property.

-Figure 13 depicts the pattern-driven network APIs providing a closer view of the architecture at the SDN/NFV orchestration level.
-Moreover, the pattern-driven network APIs (refer to D3.1 for SDN Controller architecture details) define and monitor the operation of different SPDI properties of the applications that interact with the API.
-Doing so it is guaranteed that the said interactions are in line with the SPDI requirements.
-When that is not the case, appropriate adaptations are triggered.
-The corresponding information, in this case, is relayed to the Pattern Engine at the SEMIoTICS backend, since this is the entity responsible for SPDI reasoning at the application level.
+Figure 12 depicts the pattern-driven network APIs which is a closer view of the architecture at the SDN/NFV orchestration level.
+Moreover, the pattern-driven network APIs (refer to D3.1 for SDN Controller architecture details) can also be extended to define and monitor the operation of different SPDI properties of the applications that interact with the API, to ensure that said interactions are in line with the SPDI requirements and, if not, trigger appropriate adaptations.
+The corresponding information, in this case, will have to be relayed to the Pattern engine at the SEMIOTICS backend, since this is the entity responsible for SPDI reasoning at the application level.